Tools

 • Because they’re often made with an aluminum or stainless steel core, non stick pans are typically relatively lightweight and easy to maneuver.

-• The coating, significantly more durable than ceramic non stick, makes cooking and cleanup a cinch.
+• The non stick coating makes cooking and cleanup a cinch.

 • Since it’s less prone to sticking, you can use less oil to cook your food.

-Non stick pans have a relatively short lifespan, and require a bit of extra care to protect them from damage.
+Non stick pans have a relatively short lifespan, and require a bit of vigilance to protect the often delicate coating from damage.

-• Quality depends on the core construction just as much as the non stick coating—stick to brands that use high-quality materials, sound craftsmanship, and zero shortcuts.
+• Non stick quality differs greatly, and ultimately depends on the core construction just as much as the non stick coating—stick to brands that use high-quality materials, sound craftsmanship, and zero shortcuts.

-• Delicate non stick coatings can scratch and chip easily, so non stick pans can only be used with specific utensils, like non-abrasive wooden and silicone tools.
+• Delicate non stick coatings can scratch and chip easily, so non stick pans should only be used with specific utensils, like non-abrasive wooden, nylon, and silicone tools.

 • Even high-quality non stick pans have a limited lifespan, so you’ll probably need to replace your pan after a few years.